A Framework for Using Value-Added in Regressions: Introduction

-For applied researchers, this paper provides a simple-to-implement framework to correctly and efficiently draw inference when using value-added measures in regressions.
-Papers using value added as an explanatory variable are quite common in the economics of education literature, with notable examples being \citet{chetty2014measuring} and \citet{jackson2018test} which use value added to highlight the importance of school teachers in improving students' adult outcomes. \citet{rose2019} use value added to study the link between teacher quality and future student criminal behavior. \citet{canaan2019VA} use value added to show that advisors who raise short-run student achievement, such as GPA, improve subsequent long-run outcomes such as graduation. \citet{mulhern2019beyond} uses value added to show that good high-school counselors tend to improve all measures of educational attainment for students. \citet{liu2021engaging} use value added to explore the link between a teacher's impact on student's attendance and their long-run outcomes. \citet{opper2019does} uses value added as an explanatory variable when testing for spillover effects to determine whether the impact of teachers extends beyond the students in their classrooms.
+This paper contributes to various literatures.
+First, for applied researchers, this paper provides a simple-to-implement framework to correctly and efficiently draw inference when using VA measures in regressions.
+Papers using value added as an explanatory variable are quite common in the economics of education literature, with notable examples being \citet{chetty2014measuring} and \citet{jackson2018test} which use VA to highlight the importance of school teachers in improving students' adult outcomes. \citet{rose2019} use VA to study the link between teacher quality and future student criminal behavior. \citet{canaan2019VA} use VA to show that advisors who raise short-run student achievement, such as GPA, improve subsequent long-run outcomes such as graduation. \citet{mulhern2019beyond} uses VA to show that good high-school counselors tend to improve all measures of educational attainment for students. \citet{liu2021engaging} use VA to explore the link between a teacher's impact on student's attendance and their long-run outcomes. \citet{opper2019does} uses VA as an explanatory variable when testing for spillover effects to determine whether the impact of teachers extends beyond the students in their classrooms.

-This paper contributes to the literature by providing a theoretical framework that underpins the methods used in the literature while providing guidelines for the need to correct standard errors when using value added in regressions.
+This paper contributes to the applied literature by providing a theoretical framework that underpins the methods used in the literature while providing guidelines for the need to correct standard errors when using VA in regressions.
 Indeed, this paper identifies the correlations between the student characteristics and true teacher quality as one of the main causes of incorrect inference, and the construction of the best linear predictor as another.
-While most applied researchers are aware of the importance of properly accounting for these factors in order to obtain unbiased estimates of teacher value added, this paper documents the presence of these correlations in practice and stresses the importance of accounting for them when conducting inference as well.
+While most applied researchers are aware of the importance of properly accounting for these factors in order to obtain unbiased estimates of teacher VA, this paper documents the presence of these correlations in practice and stresses the importance of accounting for them when conducting inference as well.